-How serious is the shortage of HGV drivers?
+How serious is the shortage of lorry drivers?

 Tax and conditions

-There have been tax changes making it more expensive for drivers from elsewhere in Europe to work or be employed here.
+There have also been tax changes making it more expensive for drivers from elsewhere in Europe to work or be employed in the UK.

 The reform of the IR35 rules - on how people working off the payroll pay tax - are designed to prevent workers from setting up limited companies through which they pay less tax and National Insurance while working, in effect, as an employee.